 - Paper must be preceded by an approved Letter of Intent.
-Topics may be rejected because they are sensitive or too close to what a student already does, especially as part of a school program. - Paper must follow Modern Language Association (MLA) format.
-Included in this guidebook are the basics of MLA style (see pages 21-25) and in-depth help on how to write the different sections of the paper (see pages 26-31).
-Additionally, your English teacher may provide lessons and materials to help students learn the format.
+Topics may be rejected because they are sensitive or too close to what a student already does, especially as part of a school program.

 - Paper must go through the writing process including drafts, revisions, and editing.
 Major deadlines, determined by your academy teachers, must be met. - Paper must be at least 5 full pages, typed, double-spaced, with 1-inch margins all around.
 Font size is 12 point.
 Select an easy-to-read font such as Arial or Times New Roman.
 (This page is typed in Times New Roman 12 point.)
 Do not type in all capitals or in a decorative or italic font.
-There is a sample in this guidebook of what a research paper should look like (see pages 32-41). - Paper must have a minumum of 5 sources which are properly listed on the Works Cited page.
-To score well on the paper the student must use a variety of sources do not rely solely on Internet sources, for example. - Solution Within the text of the paper, there must be at least 10 citations indicating the sources from which information was taken.
-These parenthetical citations will be taught in class. - Paper must be the student's original work.
+There is a sample in this guidebook of what a research paper should look like (see pages 31-41). - Within the text of the paper, there must be at least 10 citations indicating the sources from which information was taken.
+These parenthetical citations will be taught in class. - A Paper must be the student's original work.
 Students suspected of plagiarism will be asked to produce their sources.
 Students unable to produce proper sources will be asked to rewrite their paper.
-It will be considered a late paper and the grade will drop as a result. - Paper's final draft must be turned in by the announced deadline to be eligible for full credit.
+It will be considered a late paper and the grade will drop as a result. - A Paper's final draft must be turned in by the announced deadline to be eligible for full credit.
 Students who fail to turn in papers will not meet their graduation requirements. - Papers that do not pass may be rewritten and resubmitted for a score.
 Students who receive scores of 1 will be urged to see a tutor.
-They must rewrite the paper to the same standards as before. - Papers must be a 2 or better on the rubric in order to be passing (see the rubric on page 6).
+They must rewrite the paper to the same standards as before. - A Papers must be a 2 or better on the rubric in order to be passing (see the rubric on page 6).
 Students must pass the research paper in order to meet graduation requirements.